 Discuss Posting Protocols:

-- Who your children are following on social platforms (who is influencing them)
+- Who are your children following on social platforms?
+These are the people influencing your child!

-- Screen/scroll time and take note of their daily activity
+- Audit screen/scroll time and take note of their daily activity.

 Access Parental Controls:

 Here at the Cyber Safety Project we are all for educating young people with safe practices and understanding the importance of safety precautions.
-There are, however, some great technologies available to parents to provide peace of mind when it comes to device use and monitoring what their children are exposed to.
+However, there are some great technologies available to parents to provide peace of mind when it comes to device use and monitoring what their children are exposed to.
 You may wish to explore software tools such as Family Zone or the new inbuilt Family Monitoring features on the latest iOS update (for iPhone).

 TOP TECH GIFT 2: SMART WATCHES & FITNESS TRACKERS

-A smart watch is a mobile device with a touchscreen display, designed to be worn on the wrist, often connected to an additional device such as smart phone or tablet.
+A smart watch is a mobile device with a touchscreen display, designed to be worn on the wrist.
+Often, smart watches are connected to an additional device such as smart phone or tablet.
 This enables data and information to be fed back to an App that provides analytics on your performance as well as acting as a secondary device for SMS messaging and even answering phone calls.

-If your child’s new smart watch or fitness tracker is paired with a Mobile App we recommend following our Plan, Prevent and Protect steps and review our Setting Up Safe Profiles above.
+If your child’s new smart watch or fitness tracker is paired with a Mobile App, we recommend following our Plan, Prevent and Protect steps and reviewing our Setting Up Safe Profiles above.

 TOP TECH GIFT 3: VIRTUAL REALITY (VR) HEADSETS

-PROTECT: Monitor the use of these immersive games and check for adult themes and levels of violence.
+PROTECT: Monitor the use of these immersive games, checking for adult themes and levels of violence.

 PREVENT: Set up a safe profile and review the settings to explore what you can control.